aliaksei-lyzo/storm-the-front/README.md

 4) Open a PR.
 Quite often you'll face a situation, when an already opened PR faces conflicts.
 In that case, perform the steps above and just force push your branch, git will catch up all the changes.

-I'll open a separate issues, where you can earn extra points, by commenting on the pros and cons of such approach ;)
+There's a wiki page on branching and merging procedure, where you can earn extra points, by commenting on the pros and cons of such approach (just edit the page) ;)